OpenBfS/UncertRadio/docs/doc_files/first_steps/open_project.rst

-Load an existing project file (extensions txp or csv) of a measurement problem with the |project-open_icon| button, whereby all calculations are done and, finally, the TAB "Results" becomes visible.
+Load an existing project file (extensions txp or csv) of a measurement problem with the |project-open_icon| button, whereby all calculations are done and, finally, the :ref:`tab “results”` becomes visible.

 To proceed, follow these steps: